 - “This experience has definitely taught me to have a lot more patience, become a lot more organized with daily planning, meal planning, work planning, etc… and has allowed me to bond with my children more and really understand them and their needs.”

 - “I am able to take a step back and realize that I can work less hard and work more smart, and still get a similar amount of work done.
 It’s helped me prioritize my activities way better than before.”

 - “We’re getting a lot more family time in, and it has been good.
 Even after the pandemic, we plan on finding ways to maintain that.”

-Here is a compiled list from Upstarters to keep their children engaged and learning:
+Here is a compiled list from Upstarters to keep their children engaged and learning while working from home:

 Social Media and Online Learning: